Swing Trading Strategy with Multiple Time-Frames

-Finding confirmation is a key theme in technical analysis.
-High quality trades enjoy confirmation from different analytical methods.
-Other than using different methods, you can also seek confirmation from a higher time-frame.
+Seeking confluence is a central theme in technical analysis.
+High-quality trades enjoy confirmation from different analytical methods.
+Other than varying your trading tools, you can also look for confirmation from a higher time-frame.
 This is why multiple time-frames analysis is a popular method among swing traders.
-It offers a simple way to align yourself with the larger picture.

-In this article, we will look at a simple dual time-frame swing trading strategy.
-It uses only a simple moving average and price action, on two time-frames.
+This is also why in this article, we will look at a dual time-frame swing trading strategy.

 Trading Rules - Swing Trading with Multiple Time-Frames

-We observe the slope of the 20-period simple moving average (SMA) in both time-frames.
+The slope of the 20-period simple moving average (SMA) is a straightforward way to observe the trend.
+Hence, we will use it in both time-frames.

 Bullish Trading Rules